Last updated: June 17, 2026

 - Waiting to apply until you find care.
 You can usually start the WCCC application while you search.

 - Using old income charts.
-Washington updates SMI charts, and outdated pages can be wrong.
+Washington updates SMI-based charts, and outdated pages can be wrong.

 - Not asking about subsidy.
 A licensed provider may not accept WCCC or may not have subsidy openings.